 - Create a report definition.
 The report definition is an XML or AWQL fragment that defines the parameters of your report, including the report name, the types of information to include in the report, the download format, and other details.

-- Enclose the report definition in an HTTP POST request, and submit it to the AdWords server.
+- Enclose the report definition in an HTTP POST request, and submit it to the Google server.

 Both of these steps are described below.